andresdelfino/strace_tree_printer/README.md

 The Output column tells if the command wrote to `stdout` or `stderr`.

 The Exit column content is red if the exit status is non-zero.
+An exit status of "?" means the thread was terminated by another thread of the same thread group (see `exit_group(2)`).

 The Pathname and Argv columns content is "?" if no `execve(2)` call was found.